 A Brief Bio

 A list of my published articles on knives is listed below.
-We will not list the company newsletters, professional journal, "letters to the editors" of various newspapers, "op ed" pieces, and the countless "Freedom of Information Act" letters sent over the years which could be in the running for a Pulitzer or at least an Academy Award, hell they gave one to Jane so I figure anyone could get one right?
+We will not list the company newsletters, professional journals, "letters to the editors" of various newspapers, "op ed" pieces, and the countless "Freedom of Information Act" letters sent over the years which could be in the running for a Pulitzer or at least an Academy Award, hell they gave one to Jane so I figure anyone could get one right?
 Anyway those FOIA letters can get pretty fancy at times and the op ed pieces need to use words I can only figure out by looking to Mr. Roget's Thesaurus for help.
 If you don't use a few twelve letter words they don't want them in the intellectual section of the papers.
 See how that one was skillfully woven in there!
 Well here is that list we were talking about.

 Articles in Knife World (all articles marked with an * are reprinted in the book Military Knives : A Reference Book) Back issues of the other Knife World articles are available through www.knifeworld.com